 2018 Summer Program

 Join us at our 12-acre early childhood campus for a wholesome summer of outdoor exploration and relaxed fun.
-10 weekly sessions include gardening, nature crafts, stories, songs, games, woodland adventures and healthy snacks!
+10 weekly sessions include gardening, nature crafts, stories, songs, games, and woodland adventures!

 Download Summer Program Brochure >